chromium/chromium/docs/transcripts/wuwt-e03-content.md

 you know what?
 It would be nice for people who work on content and not the feature part to build a smaller binary.
 It builds faster.
 It debugs faster, runs faster.
-And so, we built this minimal example also to other people called content shell.
+And so, we built this minimal example also to other people called `content_shell`.
 And then, we started running tests against that, and that was the first - or the second embedder of content.
 And then since then, what was unexpected, what we started for code health reasons turned out to be very useful for other projects to restart - or start building their browser from.
-And so, things like Android webview, which was using its own fork of web kit, then started using content.
+And so, things like Android webview, which was using its own fork of WebKit, then started using content.
 That was one first-party example.
 But then, other projects came along.
-Things like Electron and content-embedded framework, all started building not just products on top of it, but other frameworks.
+Things like Electron and \[Chromium\] Embedded Framework, all started building not just products on top of it, but other frameworks.

 05:30 SHARON: That was really surprising to learn about, because it seems